Webcor Builders

 Webcor is a commercial construction contractor with headquarters in San Francisco, California.
-The firm also has regional offices in Alameda, Los Angeles, San Diego, San Jose, and Hawaii, and is among the largest builders in California with clients including Google, Apple Computers, Samsung, Genentech, Brookfield Properties, University of California, Oracle Corporation, The California Academy of Sciences, eBay and Electronic Arts.
+The firm also has regional offices in Alameda, Los Angeles, San Diego, and San Jose, and is among the largest builders in California with clients including Google, Apple Inc., Samsung, Genentech, Brookfield Properties, University of California, Oracle Corporation, the California Academy of Sciences, eBay and Electronic Arts.
 It has been part of Obayashi since 2007.

 History

 1971: Webcor was founded by Bill Wilson, Ross Edwards, Dave Boyd, and Miller Ream (the CO comes from "company") in San Mateo, California.
 For the entirety of their tenure, Ross Edwards and Dave Boyd would take turns being President and CEO.

 1972: Webcor built its first project POP1 in San Mateo.

 1985: Rich Lamb (who would eventually go on to become the COO before retiring at the end of 2014) was hired to lead self-performed interior construction.
 His work would eventually solidify Webcor's reputation as a self-performing general contractor.

 1987: Webcor built its first high-rise project with condominium project Museum Parc in San Francisco.

 1991: Webcor entered public works with a new theater at Watsonville High School and the parking garage at the Hayward BART station.